digitalmonkey-risd/digitalmedia-risd.github.io/README.md

 $ pip install pyaudio
 ```

-### 3. Open Sublime and make two .py files as below
+### 3. Open Sublime Text and make two .py files as below
 one is for recognition > twitt and the other is for reading API

 -tts.py